fabiommendes/sidekick/docs/records.rst

 Records (or struct) is a simple data structure that implements a collection of fields.
-While there are many record-like structures in Python, each of them seem to have its own set of quirks.
-Sidekick aims to make using records more effective so users do not have to rely on custom classes to define types for data aggregation.
+While there are many record-like structures in Python, each of them seems to have its own set of quirks.
+Sidekick aims to make using records more effective so users can avoid to rely on custom classes to define simple types for data aggregation.

-A new record type can be created using the :func:`sidekick.make_record`
+A new record type can be created using the :func:`sidekick.Record.define`
 function:

 >>> from sidekick import *
->>> Point = make_record('Point', ['x', 'y'])
+>>> Point = Record.define('Point', ['x', 'y'])

-As with Python's native namedtuple, the :func:`sidekick.make_record` function takes the record type name and a list of field names and return a record type.
+As with Python's native namedtuple, the :func:`sidekick.Record.define` function takes the record type name and a list of field names and return a record type.
 Sidekick takes care of implementing the default constructor and a few useful
 methods: